How to Make an Anemometer

 Wind is common phenomena in every environment in the world.
 Wind often carries or distributes pollutants, cool and warm air, influencing the climate of a region.
 Wind is often used to monitor weather patterns, including wind direction and speed.
 Knowing the speed and direction of winds allows engineers to know the exact place where a building or house may be constructed.
-This prevents a construction from receiving prevailing winds that could affect it climatologically.
+This prevents a construction from receiving strong winds that could damage it.

 The anemometer is a device used to measure the speed of wind and is most often used in meteorology and aerodynamics.
 The first anemometer was invented in the 15th century, and many others have been developed since then.
 Throughout this hub, I’m going to show you how to build a three cup anemometer.